kiransingh99/project-trubisky/README.md

 This is only an increase of 0.18%, and therefore will have a negligible effect on the results.

 ## To Do
+- README
+	- how to interpret processed data files
 - Post processing code
 	- processed data files
+		- smoother coefficients depend on timesteps
-		- calculate speed in ball centred coordinates
+		- calculate distances in ball centred coordinates (1)
 		- calculate speed in x-y coordinates
 		- calculate position in x-y coordinates
 		- spiral rating (variance of spiral)